remware/angular-articles/README.md

 # Demo web app angular-articles

-This example reads articles form RoR backend and pushes to frontend using angular js -- uses angular-translate for internationalization
+This example reads articles form RoR backend ( or any other known REST API ) and pushes to frontend using angular js

+## Technologies used
+- angular-translate for internationalization
--- bootstrap for responsiveness
+- bootstrap for responsiveness
--- footables for tables
+- footables for tables
--- angular chart for charts
+- angular chart for charts

-Dependencies:
+##cDependencies:
--- uses bower to manage dependencies
+- bower to manage dependencies
---- jquery
+- jquery